What is GDPR?

 - Any data breach that is likely to “result in a risk for the rights and freedoms of individuals” must be reported within 72 hours of its discovery.
 Data processors will also be required to notify their customers “without undue delay” after first becoming aware of a data breach.

 - This includes the data subject’s right to get copies of their data and information on how it’s being used and the right to be forgotten, also known as Data Erasure.

 - It will also allow customers to move their data from one service provider to another.

 Does this affect my business?

 If you answer yes to any of the following questions, then Yes, it affects you.

 - Do you have a shopping cart on your website?

 - Do you have a form on your website that collects personal data such as a contact form or a request for quote form?

-- Do you use Google Analytics to collect data on visitors to your website?
+- Do you use Google Analytics?

 According to the European Commission here are the guidelines: